bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

     4. If node is null or walker’s [root](https://dom.spec.whatwg.org/#concept-traversal-root), then return null.
     5. If the return value of [filtering](https://dom.spec.whatwg.org/#concept-node-filter) node within walker is `[FILTER_ACCEPT](https://dom.spec.whatwg.org/#dom-nodefilter-filter_accept)`, then return null.

-[TreeWalker/nextSibling](https://developer.mozilla.org/en-US/docs/Web/API/TreeWalker/nextSibling "The TreeWalker.nextSibling() method moves the current Node to its next sibling, if any, and returns the found sibling.
-If there is no such node, return null and the current node is not changed.")
+[TreeWalker/nextSibling](https://developer.mozilla.org/en-US/docs/Web/API/TreeWalker/nextSibling 'The TreeWalker.nextSibling() method moves the current Node to its next sibling, if any, and returns the found sibling.
+If there is no such node, return null and the current node is not changed.')

 In all current engines.